youngwoo98/cs544-big-data-systems/README.md

-# These steps below need to be manually done after cloning
+# These steps below need to be manually done after cloning (copied from p5 description)

 ## Cluster Setup